 Innovation Conseil offers its customers all its knowledge in embedded systems to design reliable electronic products that meet all the constraints of consumption, real time and integration.
 This field of expertise includes sequential and real-time computer logical processes, system and software engineering and all telecommunication protocols.
 With our multidisciplinary team, our company aims to establish itself as a reference player for the study and realization of turnkey electronic systems in Africa.

 Innovation Conseil manages all the critical phases of your projects while guaranteeing quality control, costs and deadlines.
-We build with you the solutions adapted to your needs by combining technical approach and industrial approach from the design stage,hich is necessary for the putting into production and maintenance of your communicating systems.
+We build with you the solutions adapted to your needs by combining technical approach and industrial approach from the design stage which is necessary for the putting into production and maintenance of your communicating systems.

-From study to realization: Innovation Conseil assists you in the design, implementation, production and maintenance of subsystems and complete systems under operational conditions Technico-economic studies, Elaboration of specifications, operation sureness studies, Realization (design / routing), Tests and debugging, Validation and Qualification, Homologation, Industrialization, Production prototypes and series, Watch and treatment of obsolescence.
+From study to realization: Innovation Conseil Ltd assists you in the design, implementation, production and maintenance of subsystems and complete systems under operational conditions Technico-economic studies, Elaboration of specifications, operation sureness studies, Realization (design / routing), Tests and debugging, Validation and Qualification, Homologation, Industrialization, Production prototypes and series, Watch and treatment of obsolescence.

 Electronic expertise for the design: Analog Digital Mixed Boards, Analog Cards, COTS / Customized Mixed Boards, Motherboards - CPU Boards, Control / Command Boards, Backplane Boards, Packing Cards, FPGAs.